- Robert Cupit, Project Lead the Way teacher, Huron High School

 In addition to the air of excitement to check out the new look of the school, or attend classes for the first time in the building for some students, the Allen Elementary community shared thanks and gratitude.

 Joan Fitzgibbon had a vision of how A2STEAM would look.
-Story and photos by Jo Mathis/AAPS District News Editor Gym teacher Kate Lewit had been very happy at Allen Elementary, her home for 26 years.
-But when she learned that Allen’s principal Joan Fitzgibbon was …
+Story and photos by Jo Mathis/AAPS District News Editor Gym teacher Kate Lewit had been very happy at Allen Elementary, her home for 26 years. …

 “Ann Arbor is growing and we want to ensure that our children have an excellent learning environment.
 It’s impressive how quickly growth is occurring,” says School Board President Christine Stead.